Orwell Astronomical Society (Ipswich)

 4. The mirror specification is fixed (see above), so the mirror cell must be designed to support it without significantly degrading optical performance.
 Mirror protection is a primary consideration as the telescope is likely to be used for public viewing.

-5. The height of the assembled telescope is governed primarily by the focal length of the primary mirror.
-Keeping the mirror and balance point of the telescope as low to the ground as possible minimises the height of the instrument, which is nonetheless expected to be approximately 2.1 m.
+5. Keeping the mirror and balance point of the telescope as low to the ground as possible minimises the height of the instrument, which is nonetheless expected to be approximately 2.1 m (dictated primarily by the focal length of the primary mirror).
 A small ladder will be required for viewing objects at or near the zenith.

 6. Use of an open Serrurier Truss structure promotes rapid cooling of the primary mirror, minimises weight and is less prone to windage than a closed tube assembly.
 A shroud covering the tubes can be added later if required.